+A table function returns a collection type.

-A table function returns a collection type (a nested table or varray).
-You query table functions by using the ${\tt TABLE}$ keyword before the function name in the ${\tt FROM}$ clause of the query.
+A polymorphic table function is a table function whose return type is determined by the arguments.

+You query both kinds of table functions by using the TABLE keyword before the function name in the FROM clause of the query.
 For example:

-'''

-SELECT FROM TABLE(function_name(...))
+SELECT \ FROM TABLE(function\name(...))

-'''